gchiaramonte/Reactor/README.md

-A (re)insurance contract domain specific language.
+A domain specific language for modeling re/insurance contracts.